mpereaji/hello-world/README.md

 # hello-world
 This repository is to understand Github functionality.
-My name is Mitch and I'm this is my first time with Github

-1 uno
+12324567890

 2 dos
 3 tres

-Segundo cambio!
-Att.
-Mitch
+My name is Mitch and I'm this is my first time with Github

+Este es el tercer cambio realizado unicamente para visualizar los primeros campos borrados